 Crowdestor’s Customer Support

-We have reached out to Crowdestor several times, requesting more statistical data as well as their financial reports.
-To date, we haven’t heard back from anyone.
-We addressed our questions to various emails we could find on Crowdestor’s website without any reply.
+We have reached out to Crowdestor several times, requesting more statistical data and their financial reports, without success.

 If it is hard for us to get a response, it might be troublesome for new investors to get any additional information as well.

 There is one way to get in touch with Crowdestor, and that’s via a private Facebook group.
-In order to join this group, you have to be a registered member of Crowdestor.
+To join this group, you must be a registered member of Crowdestor.
 If you are a new user who would like to get some information before signing up, you might not be able to get it anywhere.

 Crowdestor Review Summary